jharwell/sierra/docs/src/getting_started.rst

      - Figure out the directory to load graph and :term:`Experiment` data processing configuration from.

-   - What template input file to use: ``--template-input-file``.
-See :ref:`tutorials/project/template-input-file` for requirements.
+   - What template input file to use: ``--expdef-template``.
+See :ref:`tutorials/project/expdef-template` for requirements.

    - How many variations of the main settings for each experiment to run:
      ``--n-runs``.